In June 2024 the Abuse in Care Royal Commission of Inquiry delivered its final report Whanaketia – Through pain and trauma, from darkness to light.

 All funding requests must include a budget.
 The type of budget you need to provide depends on what your request is for.

-• Operational costs - all the ongoing costs of running an organisation.
+- Operational costs - costs of running an SSRF activity or initiative.

 The budget must cover your organisation’s financial year.

-You also need to have up-to-date financial information uploaded to your organisation’s profile in GCMS.
+You also need to have up-to-date governance and recent financial information uploaded to your organisation’s profile in GCMS.
 This includes financial statements no older than 18 months at the time of application.

 Further information about budgets and financial reporting requirements can be found at the links below: